Skip to main content

 SMB 10.129.234.50 445 DC [+] Successfully changed password for Helen.Frost

 Perfect!
-Now I have access to Helen Frost’s account.
-Let me see what privileges she has - this might be the key to further escalation.
+With access to Helen Frost’s account, her privileges might be the key to further escalation.

-Now let me test if Helen Frost has WinRM access to the domain controller.
+Testing whether Helen Frost has WinRM access to the domain controller.
 WinRM (Windows Remote Management) allows PowerShell remoting and is often enabled on servers for administration.
-The “(admin)” in the output indicates she has administrative privileges on the DC.
+The “(admin)” in the output indicates administrative privileges on the DC.

 elliot@exegol:~$ nxc winrm redelegate.vl -u Helen.Frost -p 'Elliot1234!'